developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 -----

-## Step 2 - Map App to Functions
+## Part 2 - Map App to Functions

-DOM injection works by inserting CSS, JavaScript and/or meta tags into a running app, enhancing the app with the functionality contained within the inserted code.
-EAC converts the field and/or key mappings made through its GUI into the necessary CSS, JavaScript and/or meta tags to be inserted, saving that code in a file.
-Once that file is pushed to the target device, the desired functionality is available next time the app is launched.
+**EAC is ready to use when its two-panel display appears** in the workstation's browser similar to the image below.
+If the Windows machine isn't displaying a screen as below, please repeat the procedures in [Part 1](#part1installandsetup), above.

-EAC is ready to use when its two-panel display appears in the workstation's browser similar to the image below.
-The process begins by clicking on a field in the left-hand app window and assigning it an input or output function on the right.
+**The process begins by clicking on a field in the left-hand app window** and assigning it an input and/or output function on the right.
 Selections are saved automatically.
 Clicking the "DOWNLOAD" stores all settings into the file for deployment to the device(s).

 <img alt="" style="height:450px" src="eb26-02.png"/>
 _Click image to enlarge; ESC to exit_.